rust-lang/rfcs/text/0000-target-tier-policy.md

 support in order to re-enable the target.
 If the maintainers of such targets cannot provide such support in time for the next stable release, this may result in demoting or removing the targets.

+### Tier 2 with host tools

+Some tier 2 targets may additionally have binaries built to run on them as a host (such as `rustc` and `cargo`).

+A proposed new tier 2 target with host tools must be reviewed and approved by the compiler team based on these requirements.
+Such review and approval may occur via a Major Change Proposal (MCP).

+In addition, the infrastructure team must approve the integration of the target's host tools into Continuous Integration (CI), and the CI-related requirements for host tools.
+This review and approval may take place in a PR adding the target's host tools to CI, or simply by an infrastructure team member reporting the outcome of a team discussion.

+- Tier 2 targets with host tools must additionally get the compiler and infrastructure team to approve the building of host tools.
+  - Depending on the target, its capabilities, its performance, and the likelihood of use for any given tool, this may include only `rustc` and `cargo`, or may include additional tools such as `clippy` and `rustfmt`.
+  - Such approval will take into account the additional time required to build the host tools, and the substantial additional storage required for the host tools.
+- The host tools must have direct value to people other than the target's maintainers.
+(It may still be a niche target, but the host tools must not be exclusively useful for an inherently closed group.)
+This requirement will be evaluated independently from the corresponding tier 2 requirement.
+  - The requirement to provide "direct value" means that it does not suffice to argue that having host tools will help the target's maintainers more easily provide the target to others.
+The tools themselves must provide value to others.
+- There must be a reasonable expectation that the host tools will be used, for purposes other than to prove that they can be used.
+- The host tools must build and run reliably in CI, though they may or may not pass tests.
+- Building host tools for the target must not take substantially longer than building host tools for other targets.
+- The host tools must provide a substantively similar experience as on other targets, subject to reasonable target limitations.
+  - Adding a substantively different interface to an existing tool, or a target-specific interface to the functionality of an existing tool, requires design and implementation approval (e.g. RFC/MCP) from the appropriate approving teams for that tool.
+    - Such an interface should have a design that could potentially work for other targets with similar properties.
+    - This should happen separately from the review and approval of the target, to simplify the target review and approval processes, and to simplify the review and approval processes for the proposed new interface.
+  - By way of example, a target that runs within a sandbox may need to modify the handling of files, tool invocation, and similar to meet the expectations and conventions of the sandbox, but must not introduce a separate "sandboxed compilation" interface separate from the CLI interface without going through the normal approval process for such an interface.
+    Such an interface should take into account potential other targets with similar sandboxes.
+- If the host tools for the platform would normally be expected to be signed or equivalent (e.g. if running unsigned binaries or similar involves a "developer mode" or an additional prompt), it must be possible for the Rust project's automated builds to apply the appropriate signature process, without any manual intervention by either Rust developers, target maintainers, or a third party.
+This process must meet the approval of the infrastructure team.
+  - This process may require one-time or semi-regular manual steps by the infrastructure team, such as registration or renewal of a signing key.
+Any such manual process must meet the approval of the infrastructure team.
+  - This requirement exists to ensure that Rust builds, including nightly builds, can meet the necessary requirements to allow users to smoothly run the host tools.
+- Providing host tools does not exempt a target from requirements to support cross-compilation if at all possible.
+- A target may be promoted directly from tier 3 to tier 2 with host tools if it meets all the necessary requirements, but doing so may introduce substantial additional complexity.
+If in doubt, the target should qualify for tier 2 without host tools first.
+- All tier 2 requirements apply.

 ## Tier 1 target policy